-- Student's state and federal tax returns, tax transcripts, supporting W-2 and 1099 forms, - One-year income and expense budget, - Proof of housing (rental contracts and proof of housing payments), - 12 months of checking, savings, and credit card statements, and financial documentation for loans, trusts accounts, college accounts, and other documents as may be requested.
+- Student's state and federal tax returns, tax transcripts, supporting W-2 and 1099 forms, - One-year income and expense budget, - Proof of housing (rental contracts and proof of housing payments), - 12 months of checking, savings, and credit card statements, and financial documentation for loans, trust accounts, and other documents as may be requested.

-Examples of Funds Not Eligible to Fulfill this Provision
+Examples of Funds Not Eligible to Fulfill this Provision:

-- Students using earnings associated with employment by a parent or relative or by a business owned by a parent or relative - Funds used for self-support from jointly-owned bank accounts, - Unreported Income, - Financial assistance from any individual to pay for living expenses including tuition accrued during the one-year period being evaluated with the exception of the above allowable gifts not to exceed \$2,524 per academic year, - Ineligible trust accounts, and, Investment income sourced from gifted principal.
+- Students using earnings associated with employment by a parent or relative or by a business owned by a parent or relative - Funds used for self-support from jointly-owned bank accounts, - Unreported Income, - Financial assistance from any individual to pay for living expenses including tuition accrued during the one-year period being evaluated with the exception of the above allowable gifts not to exceed \$2,600 per academic year, - Ineligible trust accounts, and Investment income sourced from gifted principal.
 Earnings from gifted principal are not eligible for this provision.

-2 \$2,524 for the 2024-25 academic year; allowable amount adjusted annually per academic year based on Consumer Price Index (CPI)
+2 \$2,600 for the 2025-26 academic year; allowable amount adjusted annually per academic year based on Consumer Price Index (CPI)

-The Student must not have accepted or used financial assistance from any individual to pay for living expenses including tuition accrued during the one-year period being evaluated with the exception of the above allowable gifts not to exceed \$2,524 per academic year.
+The Student must not have accepted or used financial assistance from any individual to pay for living expenses including tuition accrued during the one-year period being evaluated with the exception of the above allowable gifts.
 State of California benefits are allowable.
 Housing that is owned by a parent or relative, co-signed, or otherwise subsidized by another individual to include purchasing a house in the student's name is considered as financial support.
 The Student cannot be claimed as a dependent or tax credit by another individual on state or federal tax returns.